Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vhz/plot_vhz_ctrl_6step_im_2kw.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 45-47
+GENERATED FROM PYTHON SOURCE LINES 45-46

 Set the speed reference and the external load torque.
-More complicated signals could be defined as functions.

 ..
-GENERATED FROM PYTHON SOURCE LINES 47-59
+GENERATED FROM PYTHON SOURCE LINES 46-58

 .. code-block:: Python